sideshowcoder/readinglist2readability/README.md

 with this in place you can run the app via

-    $ bundle exec rackup -p 4567 -s thin
+    $ rake development:server

-and visit [localhost:4567](http://localhost:4567), and follow the instructions
+and visit [localhost:3000](http://localhost:3000), and follow the instructions

 ## License
 MIT